Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 (use '--show-trace' to show detailed location information)
 ```

-This is because `services.openssh.enable` is defined to be a boolean value, and you can only merge multiple boolean values if all occurrences agree.
+This is because `services.openssh.enable` is declared to have a boolean type, and you can only merge multiple boolean values if all occurrences agree.
 You can verify this yourself by changing both occurrences to `true`, which will fix the error.

 As a general rule of thumb: